CMU-17-356/dronut-starter/README.md

     $repository_name
      ```
   * **stop before the step "run a container"**.
-  * Copy the IP address of your VM and your *$repository_name* (i.e. project/machine-name) into `.travis.yml`.
+  * Copy the IP address of your VM and your *$repository_name* (i.e. project/machine-name) into your Github Actions `.yml`
   * If you've set that ENV var, Run `cp -r "$DOCKER_CERT_PATH" ./azure`to copy your deployment certificates
   into your repository.
 Otherwise, you can run `cp -r ~/.docker/machine/machines/$repository_name/* ./azure`

-This should enable automatic deployment via Travis CI!
+This should enable automatic deployment via Github Actions!